 The most mouthwatering crispy sesame tofu you can enjoy for lunch or dinner.
-I love meal prepping this recipe with rice and vegetables for simple lunches throughout the week.
+I love meal-prepping this recipe with rice and vegetables like maple-roasted carrots for simple lunches throughout the week.

 If you love takeout, you’ll love it, too!
 Even though tofu is of Chinese origin and served in a lot of Asian cuisines, none of the takeout places around me offered it.
 As a former lover of sesame chicken, I had to figure out a vegan version.
 And I did!

 Reminder: You can always find the full detailed recipe in the recipe card below.

 I’m breaking the ingredients down into two sections: the crispy tofu and the sticky sesame sauce.

 Crispy Tofu Ingredients:

 - Soy sauce: This will add flavor directly into the tofu so it’s not bland.